 “For small businesses like me, opening a new store in Northern Virginia is a huge opportunity to grow the brand and capture new clients,” he said.
 “We believe we provide some of the best pet care in the area and are excited to partner with local businesses in Arlington, other businesses coming to National Landing, and to help create a community for everyone to enjoy.”

-“I'm so excited to welcome these first two new retailers to our district because they are adding vibrancy to our community,” said Tracy Sayegh Gabriel, president and executive director of the National Landing Business Improvement District.
+“I'm so excited to welcome new retailers to our district because they are adding vibrancy to our community,” said Tracy Sayegh Gabriel, president and executive director of the National Landing Business Improvement District.
 “I can’t wait to help cultivate even more entrepreneurs—especially women and BIPOC business owners.”

 Amazon continues to seek local, small businesses throughout the region to bring their goods and services to the dedicated retail space within HQ2.
 Local businesses looking for more information about HQ2 and beyond can email Amazon’s Global Real Estate and Facilities team at email@example.com.